h3kker/tearDrop/README.md

 ## Installation

-Requires a sheepload of Perl modules, most prominently Dancer and DBIx::Class.
+Requires a sheepload of Perl modules, most prominently Mojolicious and DBIx::Class.
-These will install half of CPAN on your computer to satisfy their needs.
+The latter will install half of CPAN on your computer to satisfy their needs.
 That is not enough, however, so dependencies like Mouse, Moose and Moo (don't ask) account for the other half.
 I should remember to replace this with a real dependency list and possibly also fill some of the nice files that help to